 Marrakech: The Red City of Morocco

-Marrakech is also known for its stunning gardens, including the Majorelle Garden, a botanical paradise owned by the late fashion designer Yves Saint Laurent.
-The garden features exotic plants, a museum, and a stunning blue villa, making it a tranquil escape from the hustle and bustle of the city.
+Marrakech has beautiful gardens, such as the Majorelle Garden, which was owned by the fashion designer Yves Saint Laurent.
+The garden has unique plants, a museum, and a beautiful blue villa.
+It’s a peaceful place to relax away from the busy city.

 Casablanca: The Modern Hub of Commerce and Culture